joaogomescosta/joaogomescosta/README.md

 - 👋 Hi, I’m @joaogomescosta
 - 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning Data Engineering at Coursera
+- 🌱 I’m currently studying Data Engineering at Coursera
 - 📫 You can reach me at joao.costa@outlook.pt

 joaogomescosta/joaogomescosta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.